-- Top of the Pops, former long-running music show that was killed off after a disastrous rebranding back in 2006, now survives as an annual special which serves mainly to announce who has secured the coveted Christmas Number 1 single (usually from a The X Factor winner).
+- Top of the Pops, former long-running music show that was killed off after a disastrous rebranding back in 2006, now survives as an annual special which serves mainly to announce who has secured the above-mentioned coveted Christmas Number One single, usually from a The X Factor winner.

 - Christmas films — terrestrial channels tend to show both more and higher-profile films (often ones receiving their terrestrial premiere) over the Christmas period (as exhaustively covered in the aforementioned Radio Times bumper edition, naturally).
 In addition, while the usual Christmas-themed films (from It's a Wonderful Life and Miracle on 34th Street (x2) to Elf and Bad Santa) will inevitably be on, many thematically-unrelated ones have nonetheless become staples of the season — ET, Casablanca, Brief Encounter, James Bond films, the original The Pink Panther films with Peter Sellers, The Great Escape (which is almost a certainty for Boxing Day), etc. Interestingly, during its rather untrendy period in the late 1980s and early '90s, the original Star Wars trilogy definitely fell into this category, having become a much less common sight before it became cool again.

-- One or more of the Wallace and Gromit films.
-In 2008, the UK premiere of A Matter Of Loaf And Death was the highest-rated programme on Christmas Day.
+- One or more of the Wallace & Gromit films.
+In 2008, the UK premiere of A Matter of Loaf and Death was the highest-rated programme on Christmas Day.

 - One or more Harry Potter films come as standard over between Christmas Eve and New Years Day.